evanpurkhiser/CS-Matrix-Multiplication/report/report.md

  * `block_size`: This represents the size of the block that should be calculated for each iteration.
 This should not be larger than the `MATRIX_SIZE`.
-If it is equal to the size of the matrix then the algorithm is no longer a blocked matrix multiplciation
+If it is equal to the size of the matrix then the algorithm is no longer a blocked matrix multiplication

- * `A`, `B` and `C`: These are the matrices represented by a two dimensional array of size `MATRIX_SIZE`. both `A` and `B` are initialize with all 1s, and `C` is initialized to 0.
+ * `A`, `B` and `C`: These are the matrices represented by a two dimensional array of size `MATRIX_SIZE`.
+Both `A` and `B` are initialize with all 1s, and `C` is initialized to 0.

 ## Using `min` instead of `max`